What’s the Biggest Plane in the World? It Depends on How You Define It!

 • Status: In service

-• YouTube video about the Super Hercules
+• YouTube Video: Super Hercules

 16. Lockheed C-5M Super Galaxy: The U.S. Military’s Heavy-Lift Transport (2006)

-The Lockheed C-5M Super Galaxy is one of the largest military aircraft in operation, was designed to transport oversized military cargo such as tanks, helicopters, and other heavy equipment.
+The Lockheed C-5M Super Galaxy, one of the largest military aircraft in operation, was designed to transport oversized military cargo such as tanks, helicopters, and other heavy equipment.
 An updated version of the original C-5, the C-5M boasts improved fuel efficiency and range, making it essential for global military operations.
 Known for its ability to “kneel,” allowing the front of the aircraft to lower, the C-5M facilitates rapid loading and unloading, which is crucial in combat and relief scenarios.

 This aircraft’s size and payload capacity make it one of the U.S. Air Force’s most valuable assets, often deployed for troop movements, humanitarian missions, and the transport of critical supplies.